 - 9. Potential Commercial Application.
 Describe in detail the commercial potential of the proposed research, how commercialization would be pursued, and how the product or service would potentially be used.
 Include any optional letters of support and relevant supporting material such as references to journal articles, literature, or government publications.
 Letters of support should be submitted as attachments as part of the application package (See section 8.1).
 Provide any indicators of commercial potential and address the following: - Market opportunity Describe the current and anticipated target market and the size of the market, and include a brief profile of the potential customer(s); - Technology and competition Describe the competitive landscape, value proposition, and competitive advantage of the product or service enabled by the proposed innovation.
 Also include what critical milestones must be met to get the product or process to market and the resources required to address the business opportunity; and - Finances Describe your strategy for financing the innovation beyond the SBIR award.
 Describe the existence of any outside, non-SBIR funding or partnering commitments including any Phase II funding commitments from private sector or non-SBIR funding sources and/or the existence of Phase III follow-on commitments for the subject research. - 10.
 Cooperative Research and Development Agreements (CRADA).
-State if the applicant is a current CRADA partner with NOAA, or with any other Federal agency, naming the agency, title of the CRADA, and any relationship with the proposed work.
-An Agency may NOT enter into, or continue, a CRADA with an awardee under this NOFO on the subtopic of the award. - 11.
+State if the applicant is a current CRADA partner with NOAA.
+If yes, provide the CRADA agreement number and CRADA title.
+The statement of work of an SBIR award made under this NOFO cannot overlap with the statement of work of an existing NOAA CRADA with the awardee.
+NOAA will consider the issue of any potential overlap on a case-by-case basis. - 11.
 Guest Researcher.
 State if the applicant or any of its consultants or subcontractors is a guest researcher at NOAA, naming the sponsoring laboratory. - 12.
 Cost Sharing.
 Cost sharing is not required and is not considered during the evaluation process for Phase I applications.
 Cost sharing or matching funds are not to be included in the Research and Related Budget form.
 The amount and planned use of these funds can be described in the technical narrative. - 13.
 Similar Applications or Awards.
 WARNING -- While it is permissible to submit identical applications or applications containing a significant amount of essentially equivalent work for consideration under numerous Federal program funding announcements, it is unlawful to enter into a funding agreement requiring essentially equivalent work to an SBIR award (see 15 U.S.C. § 638(bb)(3)).
 If no equivalent application is under consideration or award for equivalent work received, a statement to that effect must be included in this section of the technical content area of the application.
 If there is any question concerning this, it must be disclosed to the soliciting agency or agencies before award.